dmnfarrell/dmnfarrell.github.io/_posts/2020-07-11-eurostat-death-stats.markdown

 ## Total deaths per year up to end of June

 This plot shows the totals for the first half of each year, up to June for selected countries.
+It is therefore a like with like comparison to 2020.

 <div style="width: auto; float:center;">
  <a href="/img/eurostat_4countries_totaldeaths.png"> <img class="scaled" src="/img/eurostat_4countries_totaldeaths.png"></a>